Left Socialist-Revolutionaries: Terror

-Peace with the Central Empires
+Peace with the Central Powers

-The main disagreement with the Bolsheviks arose during the peace negotiations with the Central Empires that ended in the Treaty of Brest-Litovsk.
+The main disagreement with the Bolsheviks arose during the peace negotiations with the Central Powers that ended in the Treaty of Brest-Litovsk.
 At a meeting of the All-Russian Central Executive Committee on February 23, the Left Socialist Revolutionaries criticized the Bolsheviks for their repressions on trade union freedoms and voted against the signing of the treaty.
 None of the ninety-three party representatives in the VTsIK voted in favor of the treaty, albeit in some cases, such as that of Spiridonova, only for party discipline.
 This disagreement led to the resignation of the Socialist Revolutionary Commissioners on March 19, 1918, during the Fourth Congress of Soviets.
 The Socialist Revolutionaries rejected the treaty, but their departure from the government did not mean a complete break with the Bolsheviks as both parties continued to collaborate in other councils and in the Commissariats.
 The socialist revolutionary leadership was actually very divided: almost half of the central committee was inclined to sign the peace treaty.
 The Left SR's opposition to the conditions imposed by the empires made them support Trotsky's proposal to abandon the war without signing the peace.
 Determined internationalists, during the talks they had been convinced that the revolution would spread throughout Europe and that workers' representatives of the Empires would take the reins of the peace negotiations.
 They argued that the signing of the peace was both a betrayal of the international revolution and a surrender to the bourgeoisie, both national and foreign.

 During the Fourth Congress of Soviets, the representatives of the Left SRs opposed, in vain, the ratification of the peace treaty.
 It was defended by the Bolshevik majority but rejected by a minority, who received the name Left Communists.
-After the ratification of the treaty, the representatives of the left-communists - who had abstained in the final vote - and the Socialist Revolutionaries - who had voted against ratification - resigned from the government, withdrew from the Council of People's Commissars and announced the termination of their agreement with the Bolsheviks.
+After the ratification of the treaty, the representatives of the left-communists – who had abstained in the final vote – and the Socialist Revolutionaries – who had voted against ratification – resigned from the government, withdrew from the Council of People's Commissars and announced the termination of their agreement with the Bolsheviks.
 The governing coalition had lasted just over two months.